gib-corp/Pixel_Perfect/README.md

 ## 🎯 Project Objectives

-- 📚 Enhance understanding and mastery of CSS positioning techniques.
+Enhance understanding and mastery of CSS positioning techniques.
-- 🎨 Work on faithfully reproducing a design.
+Work on faithfully reproducing a design.
-- 🛠️ Learn to create simple layouts without relying on modern techniques.
+Learn to create simple layouts without relying on modern techniques.

 ## 📂 Included Files

-- **📄 index.html**: Contains the HTML structure of the page.
+**index.html**: Contains the HTML structure of the page.
-- **🎨 style.css**: Contains the CSS styles for the layout.
+**style.css**: Contains the CSS styles for the layout.
-- **🖼️ assets/**: (optional) Contains images used in the project.
+**assets/**: (optional) Contains images used in the project.

 ## ⚠️ Constraints

-- 🚫 No use of Flexbox, CSS Grid, or JavaScript.
+No use of Flexbox, CSS Grid, or JavaScript.

 ## 🔍 Design Preview